SonyResearch/LLM2Fx/README.md

 # LLM for Music Post-Production

+This repository contains the resources for two research papers that explore how Large Language Models can be applied to audio effect parameter prediction in music post-production.
+The first paper (LLM2Fx) investigates zero-shot and in-context learning approaches for text-to-parameter prediction, while the second paper (LLM2Fx-Tools) introduces a multimodal framework that fine-tunes LLMs to generate executable sequences of audio effect tool calls from audio-to-audio pairs.

 ![LLM for Music Post-Production](https://i.imgur.com/F9buZOL.png)

-This repository contains the code and resources for two research papers on applying Large Language Models to audio effect parameter prediction in music production.

 ---

-## Paper 1: LLM2Fx — Text-to-Parameter
+## LLM2Fx — Text-to-Parameter

 **Can Large Language Models Predict Audio Effects Parameters from Natural Language?**